espruino/BangleApps/apps/cards/README.md

 * `CODABAR`
 * `QR_CODE`

+### Disclaimer

+This app is a proof of concept, many codes are too complex to be rendered by the bangle's screen or hardware (at least with the current logic), keep that in mind.

 ### How to sync

-_WIP: we currently cannot synchronize cards_
+_WIP: we currently cannot synchronize cards, a PR is under review in GadgetBridge repo, soon we will see support on nightly builds_

 You can test it by sending on your bangle a file like this: